jatofg/nawa/README.md

 ## Building

-NAWA has been tested on Linux only so far, but it might also run on BSD derivates and macOS.
+NAWA has been tested especially on Linux.
+The shared library and tests have been tested to also build and run on macOS (1), and they will probably also do on BSD derivates.

+Nawarun currently builds and runs on Linux only.

 Windows is not supported and will never be.

 **Please note:** All commands in the following instructions should be run as an unprivileged user.
 Commands which must run as root are prepended with `sudo`.

+*(1) Please note that due to a bug in Apple Clang, building will only succeed with gcc, which can be installed using homebrew.
+Other dependencies may also be installed using homebrew.
+Turn building nawarun off using the `-DBuildNawarun=OFF` switch, as explained below.*

 ### Requirements